 Many people like being able to see why baby is crying.
-Maybe her binky has fallen out or her leg is stuck in the crib.
-If there is a lot of distance – or even a flight of stairs – between you and your baby, a video monitor may be well worth it.
+Maybe her binky has fallen out, or her swaddle’s come undone, or whatever — these are easy “fixes.”
+If there’s a lot of distance – or even a flight of stairs – between you and your baby, a video monitor may be well worth it.
 It might save you a lot of running up and down the stairs when you’re trying to squeeze in an episode of Game of Thrones from your living room while hearing phantom cries.

 Note that there have been a few recalls recently due to strangulation deaths as a result of the child units being placed within baby’s reach.
 Never, ever place a monitor within reach of your child because they can grab the cord and (somehow, Lord knows) get it wrapped around their neck.
 Stipulations for proper placement can be found in the monitor’s instructions.

-Sadly, not many companies are still producing high-quality sound monitors anymore, so there are slim pickins in this category.
+Sadly, not many companies are still producing high-quality sound monitors anymore, so there are slim pickings in this category.
 But these two are great products that we highly recommend!

 Video monitors consist of one or more cameras (with many, you can add cameras to capture different angles or for multiple kids).
 They also come with a “parent unit,” which has a display screen with audio output.
 What varies between them is the quality of the resolution, the signal range (how far it broadcasts), the size of the screen, the ability of the camera to pan/tilt/zoom (some cannot) and the ease of use, especially during setup.
 Some even have voice-activation mode (i.e., it “sleeps” when no sound is detected) and the ability to use it as a two-way walkie talkie (you can threaten older children this way, which is a very handy feature) (kidding)… (I’m not really kidding, actually).

 The Babysense video monitor is well-liked by parents and a very affordable option.
-It has a range of 900 feet and comes with a 2.4″ LCD screen (you can upgrade to a large screen, BTW, either 3.5″ or 5″).
+It has a range of up to 900 feet and comes with a 2.4″ LCD screen (you can upgrade to a large screen, BTW, either 3.5″ for $99 or 5″ for $89).
 It also comes with some nice extra features like a room temperature sensor, two-way talk back, and an optional “eco” mode that automatically blanks out the screen when all’s quiet on the western front.

 Some parents love that this doesn’t use wi-fi (more secure) but to others it’s annoying because other devices can technically interfere with the connection.
 And many parents complain that the battery life leaves something to be desired.
 Still — this is a very solid product for a great price.
 Note: if you want an extra camera, you can add that as well.

 This monitor from Infant Optics is our top pick in this category for its quality and longevity (it’s been around the block and stood the test of time).
-It’s got a solid range (700 feet), high-quality video (3.5″ display), and is easy to set up and use.
+It’s got a solid range (up to 700 feet), high-quality video (3.5″ display), and is easy to set up and use.
 Parents really love it.

 The Infant Optics DXR-8 also uses different lenses to give you the best picture quality depending on the layout and shape of your baby’s room and crib area.
 (Note: the wide angle lens is sold separately.)
 Lastly, it displays temperature, has a two-way talk feature, and is expandable the unit up to 4 cameras.

 FYI: If you ever need a baby monitor in a pinch and you have an iPhone… there’s an app for that!
-There are several available, but a very popular one is a video monitoring app called Cloud Baby Monitor.
+There are several available, but a very popular one is a video monitoring app called Cloud Baby Monitor (~$5).

 There are a few options available to monitor your baby’s movement, breathing and even his pulse — these are designed to alarm/alert you in the absence of movement and/or breathing. *Note that some of these movement monitors are not combined with audio or video monitors, so you may need to also purchase a separate “normal” baby monitor.

 Please also note that none of these consumer devices has been proven to reduce SIDS; although in fairness, they haven’t been proven to not reduce SIDS either.
 Like I said, if they allow you to rest easier at night, go for it…

-Another type of movement monitor is an attachable device: these units are small, battery-powered, and clip directly onto the diaper or the baby.
-They are also much more likely to fall off or become displaced, which means you’re going to get a lot more false alarms.
+There are different types of movement monitors — one category is “attachables,” which are essentially small, battery-powered devices that clip directly onto the diaper or the baby.
+The downside with these is that they can fall off or become displaced, which can amount to false alarms.
 The benefit is that they’re great for travel or “sleeping around,” especially if your baby doesn’t sleep consistently in the same place. *Note: depending on which version you choose, you may need to get an audio or video monitor separately.

-The Snuza clips onto your baby’s diaper and monitors abdominal movements.
-If movement stops, it vibrates to rouse your baby, and when this fails (three times) it will alarm you.
-Since it attaches to baby’s diaper, the Snuza can be used anywhere baby happens to be sleeping (as opposed to the Angelcare, which is permanently(ish) installed under a mattress); this makes it great for families who travel a lot or use different sleeping surfaces around the house. *However, since it can pick up on external movements, the Snuza is not designed for bed-sharing, or use during motion (i.e., in a stroller or car seat).
+The Snuza clips onto your baby’s diaper and monitors abdominal movements (for “breathing motion”).
+If movement stops, it vibrates to rouse your baby, and if/when this fails it will alarm you.
+Since it attaches to baby’s diaper, the Snuza can be used anywhere baby happens to be sleeping — a convenience feature which makes it great for families who travel a lot or use different sleeping surfaces around the house. *However, since it can pick up on external movements, the Snuza is not designed for bed-sharing or use during motion (i.e., in a stroller or car seat).
 Generally speaking, parents are very happy with the Snuza.

-Yet another step up (technology-wise) is the Owlet Baby Monitor.
-Owlet uses a soft sock (the Smart Sock) that goes on baby’s foot, which uses pulse oximetry to monitor your baby’s blood flow and oxygen saturation.
+The Owlet uses a soft sock (the Smart Sock) that goes on baby’s foot and uses pulse oximetry to monitor your baby’s blood flow and oxygen saturation.
 (It needs to be worn on bare skin, so make sure to fit it on beneath feeties and the like.)

 Pulse oximetry uses a small light that shines through the skin to estimate the amount of blood flow; oxygen levels are estimated based on how much light is transmitted to the sensor.
 It sounds an alert to your wireless device (iPhone, etc.) if your child’s heart rate dips too low, rises too high, or if her oxygen level drops below a certain threshold.